-Through meditation, you develop greater insight into yourself and the world around you.
+You develop greater insight into yourself and the world around you through meditation.
 You become aware of what truly matters most in life.
 In addition, you discover deeper levels of self-acceptance, self-love, self-worth, self-respect, self-confidence, self-compassion, self-forgiveness, self-honesty, and self-responsibility.
 All this leads to higher states of consciousness where you experience unconditional lovingkindness, pure happiness, bliss, enlightenment, nirvana, satori, samadhi, moksha, or union with God.

 It will allow you to live longer.

 Studies have shown that people who meditate on average live about five years longer than those who don’t.
 Researchers believe that the reason why may lie within our genes.
 Those who engage in daily meditation tend to have lower rates of heart attack, hypertension, cancer, depression, anxiety, insomnia, arthritis, allergies, migraines, strokes, and many other health issues.

 Research has found that men who meditate have stronger erections, improved sexual desire, increased frequency of ejaculation, enhanced orgasmic pleasure, heightened sensitivity, and overall satisfaction when intimate with their partners.
 Meditating women say they enjoy orgasms more often and feel closer to their husbands after marriage.